 Laying hens are chickens raised for table egg production and have a smaller body frame and body weight than chickens grown for meat.
 Two types of chickens are used for egg production purposes in small flocks: dual purpose and egg producing breeds.

-Dual purpose chickens are raised in small flocks for both meat and egg production.
+Dual-purpose chickens are raised in small flocks for both meat and egg production.
 They are smaller than commercial broilers, but reach a mature body weight of approximately 2.5 kg (5.5 lb.) for females and 3.0 kg (6.5 lb.) for males.
 The hens will produce 200 to 250 eggs per year.
 Typically, the eggs are brown.
-Available breeds include Rhode Island Red crossed with Barred Rock, Columbian Rock, or Light Sussex.
+Typical breeds include Rhode Island Red crossed with Barred Rock, Columbian Rock or Light Sussex.

 There is no difference in nutritional value of white and brown eggs.